 Because social media can be detrimental to the mental health of children.
 This is no surprise given that social media is programmed to be addictive, makes us compare our lives to others, and allows bullies the opportunity to harass 24/7/365.

 In the age of lockdowns and remote learning/working, interacting on a screen can be more common than interacting in real life.

 While common sense needs to be exercised when it comes to your child and screens, try not to let them exceed their recommended daily limit.
-If you have any questions about electronic devices and children, make sure to get in touch with us!
-We’ve witnessed the impact increased time on phones, tablets, and computers has had on children over the years and we would be happy to share our knowledge with you.
+If you have any questions about screen time and children, make sure to get in touch with us!
+We’ve witnessed the impact this has had on children over the years and we would be happy to share our knowledge with you.